-The following are some highlights from the CIB's financial statements for the year ended December 31, 2017:
+The following are some highlights from the CIB's financial statements for the year ended December 31, 2018:

-- The CIB's financial position continued to improve in 2017.
-As was the case in 2016, the CIB ended 2017 with a positive net cash flow and an increase in operating cash balances.
-The CIB's 2018 budget anticipates meeting 2018 expenditures with budgeted revenues and cash reserves. - The CIB experienced a decrease in Total assets and deferred outflows of resources of about \$26.3 million, or 1.8 percent in 2017.
-Current assets restricted increased by about \$23.1 million primarily due to increases in the stadium and convention center sublease investment accounts as well as assets held for events and in the bid fund.
-Current assets unrestricted decreased about \$9.9 million due to payment of debt in 2017.
-Capital assets decreased by about \$34.5 million.
-This represents depreciation expense, net of additions and disposals in 2017.
-Other noncurrent assets decreased by \$4.0 million due to the forgiveness of certain note receivable balances.
-Deferred outflows of resources decreased by about \$1.1 million due mainly to deferrals associated with the net pension liability. - Total liabilities and deferred inflows of resources decreased by about \$66.2 million, or 5.9 percent in 2017.
-Current liabilities decreased about \$19.7 million in 2017 largely due to \$32 million of notes payable that matured in 2017.
-Noncurrent liabilities decreased about \$45.2 million due to decreases in capital lease obligations and other bonds and notes payable.
-Deferred inflows of resources decreased \$1.3 million due primarily to the continued amortization of inflows related to capital lease refinancing transactions. - Net position increased by about \$39.9 million, or 13.1 percent in 2017. - Operating revenues increased by \$6.6 million, 20.8 percent, primarily due to increases in rent income, labor reimbursements and food service and concession income.
+- The CIB's financial position continued to improve in 2018.
+As was the case in 2017, the CIB ended 2018 with a positive net cash flow and an increase in operating cash balances.
+The CIB's 2019 budget anticipates meeting 2019 expenditures with budgeted revenues and cash reserves. - The CIB experienced a decrease in Total assets and deferred outflows of resources of about \$15.0 million, or 1.1% in 2018.
+Current assets restricted increased by \$9.5 million primarily due to increases in the stadium and convention center investment accounts.
+Current assets unrestricted increased about \$13.7 million due to the increase in cash and cash equivalents.
+Capital assets decreased by about \$32.9 million due to depreciation expense, net of additions and disposals in 2018.
+Other noncurrent assets decreased by \$4.0 million due to the forgiveness of the Pacers note receivable balance.
+Deferred outflows of resources decreased by about \$1.2 million due mainly to deferrals associated with the net pension liability. - Total liabilities and deferred inflows of resources decreased by about \$55.4 million, or 5.3% in 2018.
+Current liabilities decreased about \$3.3 million in 2018 largely due to a reduction of accounts payable.
+Noncurrent liabilities decreased about \$52.1 million due to decreases in capital lease obligations and other bonds and notes payable.
+Deferred inflows of resources increased \$7,000. - Net position increased by about \$40.5 million, or 11.8% in 2018. - Operating revenues decreased by \$3.8 million, 10.1%, primarily due to decreases in rental income, labor reimbursements and food service and concession income. - Nonoperating revenues increased by about \$3.6 million, or 2.1% in 2018 due to an increase in taxes and investment income.